-- advance clinical development of SAGE-547, the lead product candidate in our SE program, including completing the Phase 3 clinical trial for SAGE-547 in SRSE and additional clinical and non-clinical studies of SAGE-547 required for an NDA, advancing regulatory activities focused on a potential filing of an NDA, and initial preparations for a potential commercial launch; - continue to advance our efforts to establish proof of principle of the potential for use of GABA_A receptor modulators in PPD; - complete the ongoing Phase 1 clinical trials of SAGE-217, and if successful, advance development of SAGE-217 as an oral therapy potentially for orphan epilepsies such as Dravet syndrome and Rett syndrome, and in certain non-seizure indications such as essential tremor; - advance development of SAGE-689 as an adjunctive second-line therapy for the treatment of SE, including conducting additional non-clinical studies, and potential clinical trials, if we are able to successfully address the data request from the FDA; - continue to advance SAGE-718, our early-stage novel allosteric modulator for NMDA, in non-clinical studies; - continue our research and development efforts for other drug candidates in the treatment of CNS disorders; - seek regulatory approvals for our product candidates that successfully complete clinical development; - add personnel, including personnel to support our product development and future commercialization efforts; - add operational, financial and management information systems, and; - maintain, leverage and expand our intellectual property portfolio.
+- advance clinical development of SAGE-547, including completing the Phase 3 clinical trial for SAGE-547 in SRSE, expanding the Phase 2 clinical program for SAGE-547 in PPD, and conducting additional clinical trials and non-clinical studies of SAGE-547 required for regulatory approval in SRSE and severe PPD; - advance clinical development of SAGE-217, including initiating and conducting planned Phase 2 clinical trials of SAGE-217 in essential tremor and PPD and a proof-of-concept Phase 2 clinical trial in Parkinson's disease, and initiating a small proof-of-concept Phase 2 trial using SAGE-547 in MDD to guide future development of SAGE-217; - advance clinical development of SAGE-689, including initiation of a Phase 1 clinical trial, if we are able to successfully address the data request from the FDA; - continue to advance SAGE-718, our early-stage novel allosteric modulator for NMDA, in non-clinical studies; and prioritize advancement of a novel GABA candidate, such as SAGE-105 or SAGE-324, into IND-enabling studies for development in other GABA-related indications, such as orphan epilepsies; - continue our research and development efforts to evaluate the potential for our existing product candidates in the treatment of additional indications, and the identification of new drug candidates in the treatment of CNS disorders; - advancing regulatory activities focused on a potential filing of an NDA for SAGE-547 and initial preparations for a potential commercial launch; - seek regulatory approvals for our product candidates that successfully complete clinical development;

+- add personnel, including personnel to support our product development and future commercialization efforts; - add operational, financial and management information systems, and; - maintain, leverage and expand our intellectual property portfolio.

 As a result, we will, in the future, need additional financing to support our continuing operations.
 Until such time that we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of public or private equity or debt financings or other sources, which may include collaborations with third parties.
 Arrangements with collaborators or others may require us to relinquish rights to certain of our technologies or product candidates.
-In addition, we may never successfully complete development of any of our product candidates; obtain adequate patent protection for our technology; obtain necessary regulatory approval for our product candidates; or achieve commercial viability for any approved product.
+In addition, we may never successfully complete development of any of our product candidates; obtain adequate patent protection or other exclusivity for our product candidates; obtain necessary regulatory approval for our product candidates; or achieve commercial viability for any approved product.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our inability to raise capital as and when needed would have a negative impact on our financial condition and on our ability to pursue our business strategy.
 We will need to generate significant revenue to achieve profitability, and we may never do so.

-We expect that our existing cash and cash equivalents as of March 31, 2016 will enable us to fund our operating expenses and capital expenditure requirements, based on our current operating plan, into the beginning of 2018.
+We expect that our existing cash, cash equivalents and marketable securities as of June 30, 2016 will enable us to fund our operating expenses and capital expenditure requirements, based on our current operating plan, into late 2017.
 See "-Liquidity and Capital Resources."